Access Keys:

 Curriculum

 St Joseph’s aims to put the child at the heart of the curriculum.
-The school provides a broad, balanced, challenging and relevant curriculum that is vigorously planned, professionally implemented and systematically evaluated by a dedicated and experienced staff.
-The intellectual, emotional, social, spiritual, cultural and physical development of each individual within a happy caring environment is of prime concern.
-Emphasis is placed on the development of competence in the basic skills while at the same time promoting self-esteem, discipline and confidence within the individual.
+The school provides a broad, balanced, challenging, and relevant curriculum that is vigorously planned, professionally implemented, and systematically evaluated by a dedicated and experienced staff.
+The intellectual, emotional, social, spiritual, cultural, and physical development of each individual within a happy, caring environment is of prime concern.
+Emphasis is placed on developing competence in basic skills while promoting self-esteem, discipline, and confidence within the individual.

-All pupils will follow the New Revised Curriculum that is set out as follows.
+All pupils will follow the Revised Northern Ireland Curriculum, which is set out as follows.

 There are seven areas of learning: